 T-22 Medium

-T-22 is a USSR tier 10 medium tank.
+T-22 is a Soviet tier 10 medium tank.
 Its most well known feature is its unique armour layout with a reverse angled V-shape.
-It also has good speed and acceleration, with great accuracy and gun handling.
+It also has good speed and acceleration, with great gun handling & good DPM.

 1. Armour